 4.1.5 Game Life Lost

 We have read the article (https://towardsdatascience.com/tutorial-double-deep-q-learning-with-dueling-network-architectures-4c1b3fb7f756).
 It describes that passing the terminal state to the replay memory when a player turn is lost will increase the game rewards significantly.
-So we have modified keras-rl package “core.py” to detect game life lost and start new episode when this game life lost happens.
-The training and testing results are shown at Fig 4-10 and Fig 4-11.
+So, we have modified keras-rl package “core.py” to detect game life lost and start new episode when this game life lost has happens.
+The training and testing results are shown in Fig 4-10 and Fig 4-11.
 It shows that the improvement of the rewards is much lower 0.69% (from 28.80 to 29.00).
 Therefore, there may be better ways to utilize the detection of game life besides restarting episode.
-Due to time constrains, we have not explored for better ways.
+Due to time constrains, we have not explored better ways of doing so.

 Fig 4-10 Training Results for Game Life Lost